White House proposed releasing immigrant detainees into ‘sanctuary cities’ to target political foes: report

 BORDER PATROL OFFICIAL: CARAVAN-SIZE INFLUX OF MIGRANTS ARRIVING EVERY WEEK IN RIO GRANDE VALLEY

 House Speaker Nancy Pelosi’s district in San Francisco was considered one of the areas targeted, according to the paper.
-Pelosi blasted the plan Thursday, calling it was “despicable” to use “human beings — including little children — as pawns in their warped game to perpetuate fear and demonize immigrants.”
+Pelosi blasted the plan Thursday, calling it “despicable” to use “human beings — including little children — as pawns in their warped game to perpetuate fear and demonize immigrants.”

 The proposal was intended to alleviate crowded detention centers, the White House told U.S. Immigration and Customs Enforcement (ICE).
 An ICE official responded the inquiry was littered with budgetary and liability issues, but said “there are PR risks as well.”
 Trump has repeatedly blasted “sanctuary cities,” areas where local authorities refuse to cooperate with immigration agencies.